The Stage (album): Accolades

+At the 2017 Loudwire Music Awards ceremony, the album won Metal Album of the Year.

 Commercial performance

 Despite being a surprise release, The Stage debuted at number four on the Billboard 200 with 76,000 units, with 72,000 of that figure being pure album sales.
 As of January 2017, the album sold more than 170,000 copies in the US alone.

+In 2025, Yarden Bibas dedicated the song "Roman Sky" to his wife, Shiri during her funeral, causing the song to top the Spotify charts in Israel.

 Track listing

 All lyrics written by M. Shadows, all music composed by Avenged Sevenfold.